freedomofpress/securedrop-workstation-docs/docs/general/known_issues.rst

 - Printing different file types is not as reliable yet as under Tails.
 - Printing of individual files inside an archived submission is not yet supported.
 - Currently, only app-based two-factor authentication (TOTP) is supported.
-- The SecureDrop App does not currently handle files that are "double-encrypted" (when a source pre-encrypts a submission locally before uploading it to SecureDrop).
+- The SecureDrop Inbox does not currently handle files that are "double-encrypted" (when a source pre-encrypts a submission locally before uploading it to SecureDrop).
   Until this is fully supported, we suggest using the Tails-based *Secure Viewing Station* for pre-encrypted submissions.